By Michael Lanza

 Is the activity itself, the difficulty level, the environment you will enter, the season and weather conditions you expect, the remoteness, or another factor new to you?
 Is there anything about the situation you will enter that is unfamiliar?

 If so, do your homework.
-Learn all you can in advance about the activity or destination.
+Learn all you can in advance about that activity or that destination.
 Ask yourself honestly whether your experience base prepares you for any and all new circumstances you will likely face on this trip.
-Reduce your risk level by increasing the challenge, difficulty, and degree of unfamiliarity in small increments, or recruiting companions (or a guide) who have the skills and familiarity you lack.
+Mitigate your risk level by increasing the challenge, difficulty, and degree of unfamiliarity in small increments, or recruiting companions (or a guide) who have the skills and familiarity you lack.

-An example: When I wanted to take my family (my kids were age nine and seven) sea kayaking in Glacier Bay, Alaska, my wife and I decided to take a guided trip—even though I was told that beginners often rent kayaks and guide themselves there—because we’d never been there and didn’t know how difficult it would be to navigate or deal with tides, finding campsites, etc. Since that trip, I would feel comfortable repeating it with a group of families who are ready for it; but I still believe we made the right decision in hiring a guide the first time.
+An example: When I wanted to take my family (our kids were age nine and seven) sea kayaking in Glacier Bay, Alaska, my wife and I decided to take a guided trip—even though I was told that beginners often rent kayaks and guide themselves there—because we’d never been there and didn’t know how difficult it would be to navigate or deal with tides, finding campsites, etc. Since that trip, I would now feel comfortable repeating it with a group of families who are ready for it.
+But I still believe we made the right decision in hiring a guide the first time.

 2. Do You Understand Everything That Can Go Wrong?